-Now before we hurry on to that fascinating question, let's just do justice to the concept that the bible has just presented to us.
-I think we have been trained to think that when God says that He's holy He means that He is intriguing, more than a little frightening, awesome, and on an infinitely higher level as any of us.

-Those things may be perfectly true of Him, but it's not what is meant by holy.
-Two great mischiefs are done by substituting awesomeness with holiness in theology:
+Now, before we hurry on to that fascinating question, let's do justice to the concept the Bible's just presented to us.
+We have been trained to think that when God says that He's holy He means that He is intriguing, more than a little frightening, awesome, majestic, splendid, sinless-on an infinitely higher plane of glory and goodness.
+Those things may be perfectly true of Him, but it's not what is actually meant by holy in the Bible.
+Three great mischiefs are done when we swap awesomeness for holiness in theology:

-It elevates people and things into positions they do not deserve, to the point where to be awesome is the same as simply being cool.
+1. It elevates people and things into positions they do not deserve, until being awesome is just being cool.

-The truth is that a golden box, a nation, a piece of land, or Mary Jesus' mother all have as much intrinsic value as any other of the same.
-If someone in my home cleaned out the basin with my toothbrush they would not be disrespecting my toothbrush, they would be disrespecting me, the one who chose that toothbrush out of all the others in the store as holy to me.
+The truth is that a golden box, a nation, a piece of land, or Mary, Jesus' mother... each has as much intrinsic value as any other of the same.
+If someone in my home cleaned out the basin with my toothbrush they wouldn't be disrespecting my toothbrush-they'd be disrespecting me, the one who chose that toothbrush out of all the others in the store as holy to me.
 It would be the same if they let my toothbrush sleep in my bed when I was away, or asked it if it wanted a cup of coffee.
 Holy things have a practical purpose, and a rational reason for their holiness, and neither of those things are intrinsic to the holy object.

-I may be awesome and omnipotent; that has nothing to do with the sacredness of my toothbrush (in the case of me I am neither awesome nor omnipotent).
-It's the same with the things God sanctifies, it makes them no more awesome than they were before.
+I may be awesome and omnipotent; that has nothing to do with the sacredness of my toothbrush (in my case I'm neither awesome nor omnipotent).
+It's the same with what God sanctifies-it makes them no more awesome than they were before.